virius-rs/preset-maker/README.md

 A web app for building RS3 presets and inventories, built with Vite.

-Credit to PvME https://github.com/pvme/preset-maker for creating the original version.
-This fork restores the ability to tweak and re-generate presets freely, without needing PvMEs permission.

 Production URL: https://virius-rs.github.io/preset-maker/

+Credit to PvME for creating the [original version](https://github.com/pvme/preset-maker).

 ## Getting started